Amber-Pittman/node-auth1-guided/LectureNotes.md

     module.exports = router
     ```

+12. Sessions and Cookies

+    * We want to be able to not force the user to have to authenticate every time they've made a request.

-Now, if we look at our method for retrieving users (look in the users-router), there's nothing in the get request that cares about whether or not the user is authenticated or logged in.
+    * Now, if we look at our method for retrieving users (look in the users-router), there's nothing in the get request that cares about whether or not the user is authenticated or logged in.
+We're _not_ currently secure. **_NOTHING_** is secure at this point.
+Our 1 method in the users-router is entirely unprotected, allowing anyone to retrieve our users list with their real passwords.

+    * We can protect this endpoint by using login state.

+    * What we could do in the auth-router is when a user successfully logs in, we could make the request object